selwynpolit/d9book/book/plugins.md

 ```

->Plugin derivatives are the way a plugin of a certain type can be represented in the system as *multiple instances* of itself.
+Plugin derivatives are the way a plugin of a certain type can be represented in the system as *multiple instances* of itself.
 In other words, a plugin can reference a deriver class which is responsible for providing a list of plugin definitions that are based on the initial plugin (start from the same base definition) but have **slightly different configuration or definition data**.

-The SystemMenuBlock we referred to above is a great example.
+Drupal's `SystemMenuBlock` is a great example.
 It’s a single plugin which has as many derivatives as there are menus on the site.
->
+See the Drupal core source code for [SystemMenuBlock.php block](https://git.drupalcode.org/project/drupal/-/blob/11.x/core/modules/system/src/Plugin/Block/SystemMenuBlock.php) and the [SystemMenuBlock derivative](https://git.drupalcode.org/project/drupal/-/blob/11.x/core/modules/system/src/Plugin/Derivative/SystemMenuBlock.php)

->To go a bit deeper, when a list of all the plugins of a certain type is requested, the plugin manager uses its discovery mechanism to load all the plugins of this type.
+To go a bit deeper, when a list of all the plugins of a certain type is requested, the plugin manager uses its discovery mechanism to load all the plugins of this type.
 If that mechanism is decorated with the `DerivativeDiscoveryDecorator`, the manager will be able to also retrieve derivatives.
 In order to do this, the derivative discovery looks for a deriver class on each plugin and, if it finds one, asks it for this list.
 >
 >Plugin type managers that extend the `DefaultPluginManager` base class should normally have the derivative discovery mechanism decorating the default discovery (annotations).
 This is the most common pattern in the Drupal core plugin system: annotated discovery wrapped by derivatives.